 Golf Drug Rehab Offers Executive Golf Two Week Alcohol Treatment Programs

-Golf Drug Rehab is a premier two week alcohol treatment programs in coastal California that caters to executives who happen to love golf.
-This truncated program allows the busy executive to receive the needed help for an alcohol use disorder over a two-week period, while enjoying golf as a recreational diversion with three beautiful local courses to choose from.
+Golf Drug Rehab is a premier two week alcohol treatment program in coastal California that cater to executives who happen to love golf.
+This truncated program allows the busy executive to receive the needed help for an alcohol use disorder over a two-week period while enjoying golf as a recreational diversion with three beautiful local courses to choose from.